frePPLe/frepple/README.md

 FrePPLe is an easy-to-use and easy-to-implement open source **advanced planning and scheduling** tool for manufacturing companies.

-When spreadsheets doesn't suffice any longer to adequately plan and schedule your production, frePPLe allows in an easy and cost-efficient way to generate a more optimized plan.
+When spreadsheets doesn't suffice any longer to adequately plan and schedule your production, frePPLe allows an easy and cost-efficient way to generate a more optimized plan.

 FrePPLe implements planning algoritms based on best practices such as **theory of constraints** (ie *plan around the bottleneck*), **pull-based planning** (ie *start production as late as possible and directly triggered by demand*) and **lean manufacturing** (ie *avoid intermediate delays and inventory*).

 ## Download

-The latest stable release can be downloaded from [http://sourceforge.net](https://sourceforge.net/projects/frepple/files/frepple/) in the following formats:
+The software release can be downloaded from [http://sourceforge.net](https://sourceforge.net/projects/frepple/files/frepple/) in the following formats:

 * Windows installer
 * Ubuntu .deb package